cosmobrain0/timetrack/README.md

 # TODO

-## Feature: Todo List Buckets

-It should be possible to categorise todo list items in buckets, and to switch between different buckets

 ## Feature: Todo item descriptions

 It should be possible to give multi-line descriptions to todo items, which can be expanded and viewed.

+## Feature: Todo Item Status

+It should be possible to mark todo items as done or not done, without deleting them.

+It should also be possible to delete every completed item in the current bucket

+## Bug Fix: Todo List Input

+Fix bug (0)

+## Feature: Control Widget

+The bottom of the screen should be reserved for showing every command which can be executed.

 ## Feature: Todo bucket descriptions